eove/his-api/docs/eove-his-interface.md

 }
 ```

-When client subscribes with multiple commands he or she will be subscribed to all provided channels without any duplications.
+When client subscribes with multiple messages he or she will be subscribed to all provided channels without any duplications.
 In other word client may subscribe to `waveforms` and then `waveforms` plus `monitorings`, he will receive waveforms messages only once.

-### UNSUBSCRIBE command
+### UNSUBSCRIBE message

 Example for a waveforms unsubscription: